awsdocs/aws-systems-manager-user-guide/doc_source/change-calendar-share.md

 # Sharing a Change Calendar entry<a name="change-calendar-share"></a>

-You can share an entry in Change Calendar, a capability of AWS Systems Manager, with other Amazon Web Services accounts by using the AWS Systems Manager console\.
+You can share an entry in Change Calendar, a capability of AWS Systems Manager, with other AWS accounts by using the AWS Systems Manager console\.
 When you share a calendar, the calendar is read\-only to users in the shared account\.

 **To share a Change Calendar entry**